workers’ compensation lawyer in Manitowoc, WI

 Don’t Slack on Filing a Claim

-The next step is to file the claim with the insurer or agency.
+The next step is to file a claim with the insurer or agency.
 This may be up to you or it may be up to your employer.
 The deadline for filing varies from state to state.
 In many states, the range of time you have to file a claim is between three and six years.
 Keep in mind that it is better to report the injury as soon as possible so that you have accurate records of the injury.
 The sooner you file the claim, the more likely you are to receive compensation.
-Our Manitowoc, WI workers’ compensation lawyer can help.
+Our workers’ compensation lawyer in Manitowoc, Wisconsin can help.

 Exceptions to the Time Limit